 3. Kayaking in El Nido

-Tired of so many tours?
+Want a break from boat tours?
 A great thing to do in El Nido for those who want to step off the usual routes is to rent a kayak and explore a few pretty nearby beaches.
-Rental is around 500 pesos for a full day and can be done at Corong Corong Beach, which is the departure point we recommend.
+Kayak rental is around 500 pesos for a full day and can be done at Corong Corong Beach, which is the departure point we recommend.

 If you want to take it easy, you can visit the following spots in a day:

-If you’re up for paddling and got an early start, you can continue to the following:
+If you’re up for paddling and get an early start, you can continue to the following:

 These last two beaches are more accessible from El Nido Town, and we only recommend going if you’re quite experienced with a kayak and ready for a workout.
 Keep in mind that from midday onward there’s usually more swell/wind, so if you can start early, even better.
 Don’t forget a dry bag to keep your things from getting wet.